|

 festival special?

-At this festival, both at the two evening Community Sings and the Saturday workshops, the
+At this festival, the audience plays an integral part.
+During the Community Sing and the Saturday singing workshops, the

 The people on stage are very talented, enthusiastic song leaders.